|

 guide.
 The groups depart on foot into the darkness at thirty

+minute intervals.
 10:30 pm: It is our group's turn.
 We follow snow

 covered roads, occasionally through fields, but generally